 This document is not intended to cover all specific risks from COVID-19 that may be applicable to your project.

 Protecting people who are at higher risk

-Objective: To protect clinically extremely vulnerable and clinically vulnerable individuals.
+Objective: To support clinically extremely vulnerable individuals as they return to the workplace.